-Strategic alignment of NREN partners on the evolution of the NREN
+Strategic alignment of NREN partners on the evolution of the NREN and the development and launch of projects to enhance security

 CANARIE continues to collaborate with provincial and territorial network partners to evolve Canada's National Research and Education Network (NREN).
 The strategic plan focuses on NREN Services, Organization and Relationships, and how the NREN can improve and expand in these areas to deliver maximum value to Canada's research and education community.
 It is important to note that this is the first strategic plan ever developed for the NREN, and is a testament to the commitment of the members of the NREN Governance Committee, who come from 13 organizations with different mandates, governance structures and funding models.
-These representatives are committed to the execution of the elements of the strategic plan and to devoting the necessary resources to continue to strengthen the NREN.